tolgee/documentation/blog/2022-11-04-dont-create-your-own-i18n-library.md

 But sadly, English is not the only language in the world.
 There are other languages—for example, Czech - my native language.
-There are more plural forms in Czech, so the code would be like this.
+There are more plural forms in Czech, so the code would look like this.

 ```typescript
 if (count === 1) {